nasa/CFL3D/README.md

 ## About the CMake branch
 As a practice of cmake, I had ported the make system of cfl3d to CMake, a modern industry-level build system.
 Which is much more easy to use, understand, modify and maintain.

+Now the CMake branch has been merged into master

 ### Compilation
 ```shell
 ## prerequirement (tested in Ubuntu 16.04)